tripathipriti2001/Daily-Supply-Co/README.md

-# FoodMart-Online Grocery Store using MERN Stack
+# KiranaBazaar-Online Grocery Store using MERN Stack
 This project showcases a powerful and feature-rich web application developed using the MERN (MongoDB, Express.js, React, Node.js) stack.
 The application offers a seamless user experience with functionalities like product search, order processing, and more.